Basavaraj Bommai: Chief Minister of Karnataka

+Challenges

 Bommai's government was accused by various Christian groups for the 2021 anti-Christian violence in Karnataka, following the implementation of his Karnataka Protection of Right to Freedom of Religion Act or the anti-conversion law by his government.

-The Archbishop of Bengaluru, Most Rev. Peter Machoda accused the Chief Minister for providing tacit sanction to vigilantes to extend targeted attacks on minorities, particular Christian communities in Karnataka.
+The Archbishop of Bengaluru, Most Rev. Peter Machado accused the Chief Minister for providing tacit sanction to vigilantes to extend targeted attacks on minorities, particular Christian communities in Karnataka.

 In February 2022, a controversy over hijabs in educational institutions started in Udupi, followed by various protests in the state.
 Bommai's Government issued an order stating that the uniforms mandated by the state government, the school managements or college development committees must be worn compulsorily.
 Further on 15 March, the High Court of Karnataka upheld the government's decision of not allowing any religious symbols and to follow the rules of uniformity, in educational institutions.

 The Karnataka PSI Scam, which is an entrance exam to fill 545 vacant seats of police sub-inspector post, was conducted in October 2021.
 Suspicions arose about some candidates allegedly using fraudulent means to score well in the exam.
 And these malpractices were supported by various higher officials, police officers and recruitment officials who were allegedly bribed with money.
 This included the allotment of seats, ranks and positions to those students who brought in money.
 This led to a political storm, and a CID enquiry was instigated.
 Various political leaders from all parties, IPS and IAS officers and DCs were held in custody with the enquiry subsiding on.